Siphon880gh/devbrain/DevOps/Server - _Scaling - Process Supervision - Supervisor/Supervisor Primer - GET STARTED (Python stack with Sh, Pyenv-virtualenvs, Pipenv, Gunicorn).md

 - Visit your website at the port to check your python script is working

 You may need to enable the port through your server's firewall.
 Refer to [[UFW - Enable specific ports]] if ufw was enabled.
 Instructions to check ufw is enabled are also there.
+Your firewall could also be iptables instead of ufw; in that case refer to [[IPTables - Enable specific ports]]

 ---